slipx06/sunsynk-power-flow-card/README.md

 ![image](https://user-images.githubusercontent.com/7227275/234656611-b2102a54-f41d-4245-b460-efffa2d06554.png)

-5. The card requires that you have all the sensors available.
+5. The card requires that you have all the sensors available before it will render the preview.

 | Attribute | Default | Description |
 | --- | --- | --- |